okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 A pet set will allow your stateful app to use DNS to find out peers.
 One running node of the Pet Set is called a `Pet`.
 Using Pet Sets you can run for instance 5 cassandra nodes on Kubs named cass-1 until cass-5.

 The big difference is that you don't want to connect just any specific service, you want to make sure pod whatever definitely connects to another pod.

+This pet set also allows order to startup and teardown of pets.